pavelsof/asjp/README.rst

 ========

-- `lingpy`_ is an extensive library for computational historical linguistics that also includes functions for converting IPA to ASJP.
+- `lingpy`_ is an extensive library for computational historical linguistics that includes functions for converting IPA to ASJP.
 - `ipatok`_ is a library for tokenising IPA strings used by the ``ipa2asjp`` function for handling string input.